CommandPost/FCPCafe/docs/contribute.md

 ### Advertising & Sponsored Content

-We're open to promoting Final Cut Pro products and services on the front page in a clean and useful way.
+We're open to promoting Final Cut Pro products and services on the front page within the Latest News in a clean and useful way.

+For example, here's a sponsored post that could appear on the home page within the Latest News:

+!!!info Sponsored
+Use [Transfer Toolbox](https://transfertoolbox.io) to get from Final Cut Pro for Mac to iPad!
+!!!

+Sponsored posts can just be plain text, with a single link.
+We don't allow images, videos, or other embedded elements.

-Please contact us to discuss: [support@latenitefilms.com](mailto:support@latenitefilms.com?subject=FCPCafe)
+If you would like to advertise on FCP Cafe, please contact us to discuss: [support@latenitefilms.com](mailto:support@latenitefilms.com?subject=FCPCafe)

 ---

 ### Powered by Retype

 FCP Cafe is powered by [Retype](https://retype.com) and hosted on [GitHub Pages](https://pages.github.com).

+The comments feature at the bottom of every page is powered by [giscus](https://giscus.vercel.app).

 ---